abdallah-hader/typing_settings/readme.md

 - Password Word Pronunciation:
   When this option is selected, you will be able to hear the characters typed in password fields.
 You can control this feature using the shortcut NVDA+Shift+P.
+#### Version 0.2
+#What's new in version 0.2
+Solve the problem of delay in some sounds.
+Now it is possible to set a different sound when pressing the enter button.
+You can now create sound pack from within the settings.
+When you click on Create a new soundpack and write the name, a window will appear with a list containing the sound boxes.
+You can press Enter on each box and choose the desired sound, then click on Create.
+The field for the writing sound will be multi-tracked, meaning more than one sound can be added to it by clicking on it.
+Choose the sound, then repeat the process.
+You can now delete a package.
+After selecting it, press the Tab button until we find Delete and click on it.
+Turkish, Vietnamese, Italian, Croatian, and Ukrainian languages ​​have been added.
+Some other fixes.